jlord/cli-boilerplate/README.md

 $ cd cli-boilerplate
 ```

 Link this version to your system so that Node uses it when you run `boilme`.
-From inside the `cli-boilerplate` directory and:
+From inside the `cli-boilerplate` directory link it:

 ```bash
 $ npm link